pose_transformer_trainer

 - Batch Size: Use 256 for training, 1024 for IK (optimized for modern GPUs)

-- Device Management: Specify exact device (
+- Device Management: Specify exact device (cuda:0) for consistency

-for close monitoring - Learning Rate: Conservative schedule (1e-4 → 1e-6) with 20-epoch warmup
+- Learning Rate: Conservative schedule (1e-4 → 1e-6) with 20-epoch warmup

 Memory Management: